New COVID Variant 'Omicron' Identified; Here's What You Need To Know

-Here’s what you need to know.READ MORE: COVID: Expert Says New Omicron Coronavirus Variant Likely Already in U.S.
+Here’s what you need to know.READ MORE: Travel Restrictions Begin Amid Growing Concerns Over The New COVID Omicron Variant

 The World Health Organization issued a warning Friday of the variant named that has been identified in South Africa, Great Britain and other counties.